williamwdev/hackersnews-react-apollo/README.md

 - Realtime updates when other users upvote a link or create a new one

 ## Setting up
-- navigate into /server folder and run `npm start` in terminal (localhost:4000)
+- navigate into /server folder and run `npm start` in terminal
-- navigate into /hackernews-react-apollo folder and run `npm start` in terminal (localhost:3000)
+- navigate into /hackernews-react-apollo folder and run `npm start` in terminal (http://localhost:3000)
+- Interact with GraphQL API of the server inside GraphQL Playground on http://localhost:4000

 ## Tech Stack
 - React = Frontend framework for building the UI
 - Apollo Client 2.1 = Production-ready, caching GraphQL client
 - graphql-yogo = Fully-featured GraphQL Server with focus on easy setup, performance & great developer experience
 - Prisma = Open-source GraphQL API layer that turns your database into a GraphQL API